 The first ascent was by Calder Bessler, Ralph Clough, Bill Cox, and Tom Myers on July 25, 1938 (probably via the route I describe).
 These folks were of the original Ptarmigan Club.

-Approach (Ptarmigan Traverse)The approach is described well in Eric Sandbo's wonderful Ptarmigan Traverse page.
+.
 But because I had my own approach description written before he created his page, I'll offer my own here too.
 My "approach" ends at the Spider-Formidable Col. After that point see the South Gully page.

 Hike the stupidly-inclined Cascade Pass Trail for 3.7 miles to the pass (5,560 ft).
 It should take you 75-100 minutes to get there.
 Chat briefly with the cute ranger there to greet you then carry on your way after explaining that you won't be camping inside North Cascades National Park so you don't need a permit.
 From the imbedded stones at the pass landing look rightward (southward) for a path leading up the ridge.
 That's your path.
 It goes toward Cache Col. Prepare yourself for some sketchy traversing.